-[Section XIV.]
-(Section XIV, P. L.) And be it further enacted by the authority aforesaid, That all such carriages as aforesaid, to be drawn by oxen, in the whole, or partly by horses, and partly by oxen, two oxen shall be estimated as equal to one horse, in charging all the aforesaid tolls and every mule as equal to one horse.
+Section XIV.
+(Section XIV, P. L.) And be it further enacted by the authority aforesaid, That all such carriages as aforesaid, to be drawn by oxen in the whole, or partly by horses and partly by oxen, two oxen shall be estimated as equal to one horse, in charging all the aforesaid tolls; and every mule as equal to one horse.

-[Section XV.]
-(Section XV, P. L.) And be it further enacted by the authority aforesaid, That if the said company shall neglect to keep the said road in good and perfect order and repair, for the space of five days, and information thereof shall be given to any justice of the peace of the neighborhood, such justice shall issue a precept, to be directed to any constable, commanding him to summon three judicious freeholders to meet at a certain time, in the said precept to be mentioned, at the place in the said road, which shall be complained of, of which meeting notice shall be given to the keeper of the gate, or turnpike, nearest thereto, and the said justice shall, at such time and place, by the oaths or affirmations of the said freeholders, inquire whether the said road, or any part thereof is in such good and perfect order as aforesaid, and shall cause an inquisition to be made, under the hands of himself, and of a majority of the said freeholders, and if the said road shall be found by the said inquisition to be out of order and repair, according to the true intent and meaning of this act, he shall certify and send one copy of the said inquisition to each of the keepers of the turnpikes, or gates, between which such defective place shall be, and from the tolls hereby granted to be collected at such turnpikes, or gates, for passing the interval of road between them, shall cease to be demanded, paid, or collected, until the said defective part or parts of the said roads shall be put in good and perfect order and repair as aforesaid, and if the same shall not be so put into good and perfect order, before the next ensuing court of quarter sessions of the county wherein the same shall be, the said justice shall certify and send a copy of the said inquisition to the judges of the said court, and the said court shall thereupon cause process to issue, and bring in the bodies of the person, or persons, entrusted by the company with the care and superintendence of such part of the said road, as shall be so found defective, and shall direct indictments to be sent to the grand inquest, against the person or persons entrusted as aforesaid, and the said court shall after conviction, give such judgment according to the nature and aggravation of the neglect, as according to right and justice would be proper in the case of supervisors of the highways, neglecting their duties, and the fines and penalties, so to be imposed, shall be recovered, in the same manner as fines for misdemeanors are usually recovered in the said courts, and shall be paid to the supervisors of the highways of the place wherein the offence was committed, to be applied to the repairing such highways as the township or county is bound to maintain and repair, at the public expense thereof.
+Section XV.
+(Section XV, P. L.) And be it further enacted by the authority aforesaid, That if the said company shall neglect to keep the said road in good and perfect order and repair, for the space of five days, and information thereof shall be given to any justice of the peace of the neighborhood, such justice shall issue a precept, to be directed to any constable, commanding him to summon three disinterested judicious freeholders, to meet at a certain time in the said precept to be mentioned, at the place in the said road which shall be complained of, of which meeting notice shall be given to the keeper of the gate or turnpike nearest thereto, and the said justice shall at such time and place, by the oaths or affirmations of the said freeholders, enquire whether the said road, or any part thereof, is in such good and perfect order and repair as aforesaid, and shall cause an inquisition to be made, under the hands of himself and of a majority of the said freeholders; and if the said road shall be found by the said inquisition to be out of order and repair, according to the true intent and meaning of this act, he shall certify and send one copy of the said inquisition to each of the keepers of the turnpikes or gates between which such defective place shall be, and from thenceforth the tolls hereby granted to be collected at such turnpikes or gates, for passing the interval of roads between them shall cease to be demanded, paid or collected, until the said defective part or parts of the said road shall be put into good and perfect order and repair as aforesaid; and if the same shall not be so put into good and perfect order and repair before the next ensuing court of quarter sessions of the said county wherein the same shall be, the said justice shall certify and send a copy of the said inquisition to the judges of the said court, and the said court shall thereupon cause process to issue and bring the body or bodies of the person or persons entrusted by the company with the care and superintendence of such part of the said road as shall be so found defective, and shall direct an indictment or indictments to be sent to the grand inquest, against the person or persons entrusted as aforesaid; and the said court shall, after conviction, give such judgment, according to the nature and aggravation of the neglect, as according to right and justice would be proper in the case of supervisors of the highways neglecting their duties; and the fines and penalties so to be imposed shall be recovered in the same manner as fines for misdemeanors are usually recovered in the said courts, and shall be paid to the supervisors of the highways of the place wherein the offense was committed, to be applied to the repairing such highways as the township or county is bound to maintain and repair at the public expense thereof.